michal-zurkowski/drawtetrado/README.md

-      --no-reorder          (optional, ElTetrado) chains of bi- and tetramolecular quadruplexes should be reordered to be able to have them classified; when this is set, chains will be processed in original order, which for bi-/tetramolecular means that they will likely be misclassified; use with care!
+      --no-reorder          (optional, ElTetrado) chains of bi- and tetramolecular quadruplexes should be reordered to be able to have them classified; when this is set, chains will be processed in the original order, which for bi-/tetramolecular means that they will likely be misclassified; use with care!

     The output path is a template.
-Program will generate drawings for each individual quadruplex in each helix as well as each full helix.If we have file with 2 helices with 2 quadruplexes each, if no output_template value is provided, path and basename of the input file will be used.
-If it is provided, output_template=/tmp/out, the resulting files will be /tmp/out_0.svg, with full helix 0, /tmp/out_0_0.svg and /tmp/out_0_1.svg for each quadruplex in helice 0.
+The program will generate drawings for each individual quadruplex in each helix as well as each full helix.
+If we have a file with 2 helices with 2 quadruplexes each, if no output_template value is provided, path and basename of the input file will be used.
+If it is provided, output_template=/tmp/out, the resulting files will be /tmp/out_0.svg, with full helix 0, /tmp/out_0_0.svg and /tmp/out_0_1.svg for each quadruplex in helix 0.
     Similar files will be created for helix 1 with /tmp/out_1.svg and /tmp/out_1_0.svg, /tmp/out_1_1.svg.

 # Visual customization

-DrawTetrado allows for wide veriaty of changes to the visual representation of the resulting drawing.
+DrawTetrado allows for a wide variety of changes to the visual representation of the resulting drawing.

 All modifications to visual aspects of the drawing can be done using JSON formatted config file.
-Example config.json is available in the respository with all possible parameters and their default values.
+Example config.json is available in the repository with all possible parameters and their default values.

 ```json